leobudima/elogii-blog/content/delivery-management-software-for-restaurants-dark-kitchens.md

 ### An end-to-end solution tailored to restaurants and dark kitchens.

-Delivery management software for restaurants and dark kitchens takes a holistic approach to planning, tracking, organizing and executing delivery across the supply chain.
+Food delivery software for restaurants and dark kitchens takes a holistic approach to planning, tracking, organizing and executing delivery across the supply chain.

 In other words, from the moment the meal is ordered, down to when the deliverer hands it to the customer, and beyond.